Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Radio light curves

 \subsection{Comparison to late-time radio-luminous SNe}

-\cite{Stroh21} present a sample obtained by cross-matching of SNe with radio samples from the Very Large Array Sky Survey (VLASS), in which luminous radio emission of $L_{\nu} \sim 10^{26}$--$10^{29}~\mathrm{erg}\, \mathrm{s}^{-1}\, \mathrm{Hz}^{-1}$ is detected at 2--4 GHz from years to decades after core-collapse (see also \citealt{Rose24} for similar studies using ASKAP).
+\cite{Stroh21} present a sample obtained by cross-matching of SNe with radio samples from the Very Large Array Sky Survey (VLASS), in which luminous radio emission of $L_{\nu} \sim 10^{26}$--$10^{29}~\mathrm{erg}\, \mathrm{s}^{-1}\, \mathrm{Hz}^{-1}$ is detected at 2--4 GHz from years to decades after core-collapse (see also \citealt{Rose24} for similar work using ASKAP).
 The majority of the sample is characterized as H-poor from early optical spectra, indicating that their progenitors have lost some or all of their H envelope at the time of core collapse. \cite{Stroh21} suggest that the bright late-time radio emission may be interpreted as interaction between the SN shock and dense CSM formed via large mass loss rates (e.g., $\dot{M}\gtrsim 10^{-4} M_{\odot}\, \rm{yr}^{-1}$ for their assumed wind velocity of $10^3~\mathrm{km}\ \mathrm{s}^{-1}$).

 We compare our predicted luminosity to the observed late-time radio emission from a subset of H-poor events in the \cite{Stroh21} sample, shown as scatter points in Figure \ref{fig:allmodels_latetime}.
 The sample serves as a benchmark for the typical range of radio luminosities that has been detected at late times subsequent to H-poor SNe.
-We exclude four events noted as H-poor in the sample that are associated with gamma-ray bursts or classified as broad-lined Ic SNe, as these are likely engine-powered events with much larger inferred $E_{\rm ej}$.
+Four events noted as H-poor in the sample are associated with gamma-ray bursts or classified as broad-lined Ic SNe, so these are likely engine-powered events with much larger inferred $E_{\rm ej}$; we exclude these events from the observed SNe shown in Figures \ref{fig:allmodels_latetime}--\ref{fig:viewing_angles}.
 We note that the outer layers of our stripped stars remain He-rich at core collapse, so they likely give rise to Type Ib rather than Type Ic SNe; nevertheless, for completeness we still show events classified as Type Ic among the scatter points, as they are similar in luminosity to the Type Ib samples.
 Even for our most pessimistic assumptions of $\epsilon_B$ and $\epsilon_E$, the luminosities achieved by our models are as bright as the observed late-time radio emission during the time period of a few--10 years after core collapse.